Code360In/katacoda-1/basic-docker-noex/step4.md

 > <span align="left" style="color:#FFF;background:#555;font:Courier New; font-size: 90%;"> docker run -it busybox </span>

-Execute the command `hostname`{{execute T1}} in the busybox container.
+Execute the command <span align="left" style="color:#FFF;background:#555;font:Courier New; font-size: 90%;"> hostname </span> in the busybox container.
 The container ID of your container will be used as the hostname of your container.

 Sample output:
 ```